InsightSoftwareConsortium/ITKTubeTK/Base/Python/pyrpca/README.md

     year = 2012}
 ```
 Please cite these articles in case you use this code.
 Note that the original
 authors of those articles also provide MATLAB code.
-Note that the objectives
+Further, the objectives
-of the two works are different.
-Candes et al.'s approach assumes randomly
+of the two works are different: Candes et al.'s approach assumes randomly
 distributed corruptions throughout the dataset, while Xu et al.'s approach
 assumes that full observations (i.e., column vectors of the data matrix) and
 not just single entries are corrupted.